 Both plums and prunes have several health benefits and are well known for their high content of phytonutrients that act as antioxidants in the body.
-Most of the health benefits of plum stem from the two ingredients known as neocholorogenic acid and chlorogenic acid.
-Also, widely known as phenols, the health benefits of these nutrients are widely documented through years of study and research.

 There are several different types of plums available commercially, and most of them come with their own medicinal uses.
 Most of these medicinal uses have been practiced traditionally by various native tribes.

 Wild plum (green plum) and red plum, for instance, have been extensively used by Native American tribes.
 The blossoms of red and black plum were used as an indicator of the season for planting corn, squash, and beans.
 The Dakota tribes have used plums as their game pieces for various types of entertainment.
 But the real medicinal use has been from the bark of the plum tree.
 These barks are ground and used as cough medicine.
 The bark is also used to brew a tea that can be useful for warding off bladder and kidney infections.
 The flesh of wild plum is also used as an antiseptic wash for wounds, cuts and scrapes.